Your Life Purpose

 "Stephen Covey once said, 'Be sure that, as you scramble up the ladder of success, it is leaning against the right building.'
 Many people work hard to achieve goals that they think they want only to find, at the end of the day, they get no joy or satisfaction from their accomplishments.
 They ask, 'Is this all there is?'
 This occurs when the outer accomplishment is not in harmony with your inner values.
 Don't let this happen to you."2

-God does have a divine purpose for your life.
+God has a divine purpose for your life.
 Make sure that you know what it is and that you are, with Godís help, fulfilling it.
 God's purpose for you will have to do with discovering, developing, and serving God by using the natural and spiritual gifts God has already given to you.
 And remember that we serve God by serving people.
 Also make sure that your life-purpose is in harmony with God's will so that your ladder isnít leaning against the wrong wall.

 Suggested prayer: "Dear God, thank you that you have a divine purpose for my life.
 Please help me to discover what it is and to get excellent training so that I can do my utmost to fulfill your purpose for my life and, in so doing, bring glory to your name.
 Thank you for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."